isgeles/SMARTS/ultra/docs/setup.md

 $ cd <path_to_SMARTS>/SMARTS

 # 2 - Create a virtual environment.
-$ python3.7 -m venv .ultra
+$ python3.7 -m venv .venv

 # 3 - Activate virtual environment to install all dependencies.
-$ source .ultra/bin/activate
+$ source .venv/bin/activate

 # 4 - Install black for formatting (if you wish to contribute).
 $ pip install black